Fantastic Opportunity to work for FREE!

 PAYMENT – Exposure, credit, having a great day / night out

-response “I’m sorry but I can’t be a guest and a photographer and sorry I do not bring out thousands of pounds worth of equipment I use to make my everyday living with, on a night / day out”
+My response “I’m sorry but I can’t be a guest and your photographer at the same time, as a guest I do not bring out thousands of pounds worth of equipment I use to make my everyday living with, on a night / day out”

 PAYMENT – Exposure, portfolio enhancement